 A confession: after an entire season of eating Summer salads, lettuce leaves are feeling a bit tired and passé.
 So lately, I've been utilizing a bevy of nutrient-rich Winter greens instead.
 Inspired by the raw and sweet crunch of a brussels sprouts and kale dish, I tossed together medley of red swiss chard, young kale, toasted hazelnuts, and jewel-like pomegranate seeds.
 With a natural sweetness and plenty of pleasing crunch, it's my new favorite salad — and sure to be a hit on this year's Thanksgiving table.
 For a different Fall salad, keep reading.
-1/2 tablespoon mustard Makes 6 servings.
+Makes 6 servings.

 2 tablespoons pomegranate molasses